nomada314/starter-academic/content/post/BS/Lec3_Intervals.md

 ## Finite-population correction factor

 The populations we have sampled so far have been very large or infinite.
 What if the sampled population is not very large?
-We need to make some adjustments in the way we compute the standard error of the sample means and the standard error of the sam- ple proportions.
+We need to make some adjustments in the way we compute the standard error of the sample means and the standard error of the sample proportions.

 For a finite population, where the total number of objects or individuals is N and the number of objects or individuals in the sample is n, we need to adjust the standard errors in the confidence interval formulas.
 This adjustment is called the finite-population correction factor.
 It is often shortened to FPC and is: